CharmingDays/Kurusaki/README.md

 ```
 ## Enter `s.help` to view the commands that he bot.

-#### This bot uses mongodb as it's database, so you will need to create one or modify the code to use other databases or remove.
+#### <span style="color: red">NOTE: </span>This bot uses mongodb as it's database, so you will need to create one or modify the code to use other databases or remove the cloud database functions completely.